piazzones/piazzones/README.md

 - 👋 Hi, I’m @piazzones;
 - 👀 I'm a former/ currently architect, trying to make a 180º turn in my career;
-- 🌱 Learning the front-end basics(HTML, CSS, Javascript) and programming logic;
+- 🌱 Learning the front-end basics(HTML, CSS, Javascript) and programming logic, with some C and Python on the mix;
 - 📫 You can reach me @angelopiazzon on instagram or @angelo-tridapalli on linkedin.

 <!---